thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * if True, instead of using rich to display some information, default to simpler colored prints.

 * `--silent`: bool, default False
-    * disable almost all prints.
-Can be handy if `--import_mode` is used.
+    * disable almost all prints while still writing to the log.
+    Can be handy if `--import_mode` is used but beware that this can remove important information.

 * `--version`: bool, default False
     * display the version and exit